Best TV deals of Black Friday 2023 that are already live

 Hisense 75" Class U6 Series Mini-LED ULED 4K smart TV: $648 ($150 off)

-When if comes to smart TVs, if you have the space in your home, bigger is typically better.
+When if comes to smart TVs, if you have the space, bigger is typically better.
 And for most home theater setups, a 75-inch TV is an ideal size.
 If you head over to Walmart, you'll find this popular Hisense 85-inch Class U6 Series Mini-LED ULED 4K smart TV on sale for $150 off.
 This means that for a limited time, during Walmart's Black Friday sale, you can get your hands on this mammoth TV for the minuscule price of just $648.

 This is the current, 2023 model of the Class U6 Series TV.
 It offers full array local dimming, with support for HDR 10+ and Dolby Vision IQ.
 If you're watching TV shows or games, you can active the FilmMaker mode for an even better picture quality.
 Meanwhile, if you're a gamer, you'll love the TV's Game Mode Plus that does an impressive job minimizing input lag, screen jitter and frame tearing.